pandas-dev/pandas/doc/source/user_guide/copy_on_write.rst

     df2.iloc[0, 0] = 100

 This creates two objects that share data and thus the setitem operation will trigger a copy.
-This is not necessary if you the initial object ``df`` isn't needed anymore.
+This is not necessary if the initial object ``df`` isn't needed anymore.
 Simply reassigning to the same variable will invalidate the reference that is held by the object.